 The Talking Water Gardens trails connect to additional trails at Simpson Park.
 You’ll feel like you’re in the wilderness as you explore this forested riverside trail.

 On the north side of the river, walk or run the Takena Landing Trail.
 You’ll enjoy peaceful views of the Willamette River on this 3.6 mile loop trail.

 Out of Town Hikes

 A hidden gem in the foothills of the Cascades is McDowell Creek Falls.
 Visitors can see spectacular waterfalls on this 3-mile loop.
 Located just 25 miles southeast of Albany, McDowell Creek offers beautiful vistas of Royal Terrace and Majestic Falls from the bridges and viewing decks of this lush green park.

 In eastern Linn County, hike through stunning seasonal displays of wildflowers at Iron Mountain, explore pioneer history on the Santiam Wagon Road, or hike through Douglas fir forests to pristine mountain lakes on the Gordon Lakes Trail.
-These are just a few of the hikes you can find in the Willamette National Forest, which covers much of the eastern half of Linn County.
+These are just a few of the hikes you can find in the Willamette National Forest, which covers much of eastern Linn County.

 Across the Willamette, just 15 miles from downtown Albany, the MacDonald-Dunn Research Forest is a wooded wonderland managed by the Oregon State University’s school of forestry, with multitudes of trails open to the public.